 Bridging finance activity in the United Kingdom reached an all-time high in late 2019.
-Attracted by a simplified application processes and reduced overall borrowing costs, businesses and investors from all backgrounds embraced the benefits of short-term bridging finance but what are the most common commercial uses for bridging loans?
+Attracted by a simplified application process and reduced overall borrowing costs, businesses and investors from all backgrounds embraced the benefits of short-term bridging finance, but what are the most common commercial uses for bridging loans?
 As an alternative to more conventional funding options, what can a commercial bridging loan be used for?

-Bridging finance can be used for almost any legal purpose whatsoever, though in a commercial context is routinely used in the following ways:
+Bridging finance can be used for almost any legal purpose whatsoever, though in a commercial context, it is typically used in the following ways:

 For any number of reasons, a business could suddenly find itself dealing with a cash flow shortage at the worst possible time.
-The inability to pay staff wages, outstanding invoices, overdue tax bills and so on, all calling for a quick and affordable cash injection.
+The inability to pay staff wages, outstanding invoices, overdue tax bills, and so on, all call for a quick and affordable cash injection.

 A commercial bridging loan can be used to temporarily cover these kinds of unexpected outgoings, after which the full balance is repaid a few months later when the firm’s financial situation is more stable.

-It is also not uncommon for a business to unexpectedly receive an exceptionally large order for the products and/or services it provides.
-In order to fulfil the order, additional funds may be needed to purchase the necessary equipment, pay staff wages etc.
+It is not uncommon for a business to unexpectedly receive an exceptionally large order for the products and/or services it provides.
+In order to fulfil the order, additional funds may be needed to purchase the necessary materials and equipment, pay staff wages, etc.

 As bridging finance can often be arranged within a matter of days, the business need not pass up the opportunity due to a gap in its finances or cash flow at the time.

 Bridging finance is a popular option for the purchase of commercial property at auction.
-Full payment is usually required within four weeks of the date or sale, often rendering typical mortgages and property loans unviable.
+Full payment is usually required within four weeks of the date of the sale, often rendering typical mortgages and property loans unviable.

 In addition, bridging loans can often be used to fund the purchase of buildings considered ‘uninhabitable’ or ‘not fit for purpose’ for subsequent renovation.
 Both scenarios would be considered unacceptable by most conventional lenders.